Introduction to Java Deployment Tools

 - The deployment process can easily be stopped, and the changes can be rolled back in case of encountering errors.

 - The most important advantage and feature of using CodeDeploy is that it can integrate almost any application and support the reuse of the existing code.

 It is an open-source build tool that was built in 2012, keeping the advantages of Maven and ANT and eliminating some of their disadvantages.
 To name a few, a few of the disadvantages removed were the removal of compulsion to write build scripts in XML format, resolving problems of Maven in dependency management and handling conflicts between versions of the same library.

 Below are some of the features of Gradle:

 - Gradle runs checks in between build checking if any new commit has been done from the last build.
 If no, then the task is considered up to date and execution is stopped.

-- Availability of Deep API using which the behavior can be monitored and configurations can be customized as required.
+- Availability of Deep API using which the behaviour can be monitored, and configurations can be customized as required.

 - Supports integration with Maven, ANT tasks and Ivy repositories for deploying and fetching dependencies parallelly.
 It also has the option to convert Maven pom.xml to a Gradle script.

 - Supports Task output caching which helps Gradle skip the local execution in case the same task has been executed already on another computer and retrieve the task output from its build cache.